Bilal-svg/Cards/README.md

 # Cards

-- Create Deck by entering values and suits.
+- Create a Deck by entering values and suits.
 - Can shuffle Deck.
 - Can check if a card is present in deck or not.
 - Can distribute cards.